$2.74 Billion in Sales Expected for Air Products and Chemicals, Inc. (NYSE:APD) This Quarter

-Wall Street analysts expect Air Products and Chemicals, Inc. (NYSE:APD) to announce sales of $2.74 billion for the current fiscal quarter, according to Zacks Investment Research.
-Three analysts have made estimates for Air Products and Chemicals’ earnings, with the lowest sales estimate coming in at $2.51 billion and the highest estimate coming in at $2.88 billion.
-Air Products and Chemicals reported sales of $2.38 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 15.1%.
-The firm is scheduled to announce its next earnings results on Thursday, February 3rd.
+Wall Street analysts predict that Air Products and Chemicals, Inc. (NYSE:APD) will announce sales of $2.74 billion for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Air Products and Chemicals’ earnings.
+The lowest sales estimate is $2.51 billion and the highest is $2.88 billion.
+Air Products and Chemicals reported sales of $2.38 billion during the same quarter last year, which would suggest a positive year over year growth rate of 15.1%.
+The business is scheduled to issue its next earnings report on Thursday, February 3rd.

-On average, analysts expect that Air Products and Chemicals will report full year sales of $11.33 billion for the current fiscal year, with estimates ranging from $10.86 billion to $11.61 billion.
-For the next financial year, analysts anticipate that the company will post sales of $12.03 billion, with estimates ranging from $11.59 billion to $12.44 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that that provide coverage for Air Products and Chemicals.
+According to Zacks, analysts expect that Air Products and Chemicals will report full year sales of $11.33 billion for the current financial year, with estimates ranging from $10.86 billion to $11.61 billion.
+For the next fiscal year, analysts expect that the firm will report sales of $12.03 billion, with estimates ranging from $11.59 billion to $12.44 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Air Products and Chemicals.

-Air Products and Chemicals (NYSE:APD) last issued its quarterly earnings data on Thursday, November 4th.
-The basic materials company reported $2.51 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.49 by $0.02.
-The company had revenue of $2.84 billion for the quarter, compared to the consensus estimate of $2.67 billion.
-Air Products and Chemicals had a return on equity of 14.92% and a net margin of 20.33%.
-The firm’s revenue was up 22.5% compared to the same quarter last year.
-During the same quarter last year, the business posted $2.19 earnings per share.
+Air Products and Chemicals (NYSE:APD) last posted its quarterly earnings data on Thursday, November 4th.
+The basic materials company reported $2.51 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.49 by $0.02.
+The business had revenue of $2.84 billion during the quarter, compared to the consensus estimate of $2.67 billion.
+Air Products and Chemicals had a net margin of 20.33% and a return on equity of 14.92%.
+The business’s revenue for the quarter was up 22.5% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $2.19 earnings per share.

+The business also recently declared a quarterly dividend, which will be paid on Monday, February 14th.
+Stockholders of record on Monday, January 3rd will be given a $1.50 dividend.
+This represents a $6.00 annualized dividend and a dividend yield of 1.95%.
+The ex-dividend date of this dividend is Friday, December 31st.
+Air Products and Chemicals’s dividend payout ratio (DPR) is presently 63.56%.

-In other news, Director Edward L. Monser acquired 80 shares of the firm’s stock in a transaction that occurred on Tuesday, November 9th.
-The stock was bought at an average cost of $314.49 per share, for a total transaction of $25,159.20.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Melissa N. Schaeffer sold 318 shares of the business’s stock in a transaction that occurred on Wednesday, November 10th.
+In other news, CFO Melissa N. Schaeffer sold 318 shares of the stock in a transaction on Wednesday, November 10th.
 The stock was sold at an average price of $314.00, for a total transaction of $99,852.00.
-The disclosure for this sale can be found here.
-0.47% of the stock is currently owned by company insiders.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Edward L. Monser purchased 80 shares of the business’s stock in a transaction on Tuesday, November 9th.
+The stock was acquired at an average price of $314.49 per share, with a total value of $25,159.20.
+The disclosure for this purchase can be found here.
+0.47% of the stock is currently owned by insiders.

-A number of large investors have recently bought and sold shares of the business.
-Vanguard Group Inc. grew its position in Air Products and Chemicals by 1.2% in the 2nd quarter.
-Vanguard Group Inc. now owns 19,348,853 shares of the basic materials company’s stock worth $5,566,277,000 after purchasing an additional 232,987 shares during the period.
-State Street Corp grew its position in Air Products and Chemicals by 6.0% in the 2nd quarter.
-State Street Corp now owns 11,086,577 shares of the basic materials company’s stock worth $3,205,963,000 after purchasing an additional 628,329 shares during the period.
-Capital International Investors grew its position in Air Products and Chemicals by 8.0% in the 2nd quarter.
-Capital International Investors now owns 7,711,588 shares of the basic materials company’s stock worth $2,218,508,000 after purchasing an additional 571,313 shares during the period.
-Franklin Resources Inc. grew its position in Air Products and Chemicals by 2.1% in the 3rd quarter.
-Franklin Resources Inc. now owns 5,406,005 shares of the basic materials company’s stock worth $1,384,551,000 after purchasing an additional 109,712 shares during the period.
-Finally, Geode Capital Management LLC grew its position in Air Products and Chemicals by 2.1% in the 3rd quarter.
-Geode Capital Management LLC now owns 3,627,170 shares of the basic materials company’s stock worth $926,585,000 after purchasing an additional 75,068 shares during the period.
-81.88% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Telemus Capital LLC increased its holdings in Air Products and Chemicals by 9.6% in the third quarter.
+Telemus Capital LLC now owns 8,060 shares of the basic materials company’s stock valued at $2,064,000 after buying an additional 704 shares in the last quarter.
+Vancity Investment Management Ltd acquired a new stake in Air Products and Chemicals during the 3rd quarter worth approximately $3,414,000.
+Trust Co. of Toledo NA OH lifted its holdings in Air Products and Chemicals by 0.9% during the 3rd quarter.
+Trust Co. of Toledo NA OH now owns 10,057 shares of the basic materials company’s stock worth $2,576,000 after buying an additional 89 shares in the last quarter.
+Hudson Value Partners LLC increased its position in shares of Air Products and Chemicals by 22.4% in the 3rd quarter.
+Hudson Value Partners LLC now owns 11,041 shares of the basic materials company’s stock valued at $2,828,000 after purchasing an additional 2,017 shares during the last quarter.
+Finally, Laurion Capital Management LP purchased a new position in shares of Air Products and Chemicals in the 2nd quarter valued at $1,257,000.
+81.88% of the stock is currently owned by institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, February 14th.
-Stockholders of record on Monday, January 3rd will be issued a dividend of $1.50 per share.
-The ex-dividend date is Friday, December 31st.
-This represents a $6.00 annualized dividend and a dividend yield of 2.02%.
-Air Products and Chemicals’s payout ratio is 63.56%.

 Air Products & Chemicals, Inc engages in the manufacture and distribution of atmospheric gases.
 It operates through the following segments: Industrial Gases-Americas, Industrial Gases-EMEA (Europe, Middle East, and Africa), Industrial Gases-Asia, Industrial Gases-Global, and Corporate & Other.
 The Industrial Gases-America, EMEA, and Asia segment markets and produces atmospheric gases, such as oxygen, nitrogen, argon, and rare gases, process gases, such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas, and specialty gases and equipment for the production and processing of gases, such as air separation units and non-cryogenic generators.